mvolkmann/MyUnixEnv/notes/VSCodeNotes.md

   * can reopen recently edited files with File...Open Recent
   * to open the Command Palette, press cmd-P
   * to edit a file from a terminal, code {file-name}
-    - will launch VS Code if not already running
+    * will launch VS Code if not already running
-    - otherwise will use existing VS Code session
+    * otherwise will use existing VS Code session

+* Command Palette

+  * cmd-P to open

 * Emmet